kannanvijayan-zz/Thoughts/binjs_post.md

 they occur, so it must use a hashtable lookup using a string key to map parse-time identifiers to VM strings.

-The BinaryJS constant table turns all names in the source code into integers.
-This means lookup of a name is always a single array read - no string hashing and no hashtable probing.
+The BinaryJS constant table turns all identifiers in the source code into integers.
+This means lookup of an identifier is always a single array lookup: no string hashing and no hashtable probing.
 Furthermore, comparison between names during parse becomes a blind integer comparison, with no interning cost incurred.